-The park encompasses roughly 300 square miles of the Appalachians as the main road runs 105 miles, north to south, along the Blue Ridge Mountains.
+The park encompasses roughly 300 square miles of the Appalachians.
+The main road runs 105 miles, north to south, along the Blue Ridge Mountains.
 Four entrances, roughly 30-40 miles apart, divide the North, Central, and South Districts of the National Park.

 Mileposts 0 through 105 mark the locations of facilities along the Skyline Drive.
 We use these mileposts in this guide to identify specific facilities or overlooks we discuss.

-This guide is prefect for the casual visitor.
-It will help plan your trip, so you know what to do and what to expect at the Shenandoah National Park.
+This guide will help plan your trip, so you know what to do and what to expect at the Shenandoah National Park.